2006 Hajj stampede

 The 2006 Hajj stampede or crush resulted in the deaths of 363 pilgrims on 12 January 2006 during the Hajj in Mecca.
-It took place on Jamaraat Bridge around 1pm on 12 January 2006, the fifth and final day of the Hajj.
+It took place on Jamaraat Bridge around 1 pm on 12 January 2006, the fifth and final day of the Hajj.
 Between two and three million pilgrims attended the Hajj in 2006.
 Earlier, on 5 January at least 76 pilgrims died when a hostel collapsed in Mecca.

 The incident was caused by pilgrims tripping over luggage.

 Background

 The Hajj is an annual pilgrimage in Mecca undertaken by able-bodied Muslims at least once in their lifetime.
 It consists of a series of rites including the Stoning of the Devil (رمي الجمرات ramī aj-jamarāt, lit. "stoning of the jamarāt [place of pebbles]") which takes place in Mina, a district of Mecca.
-The stoning ritual is the last major ritual and is often regarded as the most dangerous part of the Hajj, stampedes having occurred in the past.
+The stoning ritual is the last major ritual and is often regarded as the most dangerous part of the Hajj, with stampedes having occurred in the past.

 With a history of fatal stampedes and crushes at the Hajj – including a stampede which killed 244 in 2004 – authorities in Mecca had taken steps in the hopes of reducing chances of another stampede, including the issuing of a fatwa extending the permitted hours of the ritual.